georchestra/georchestra/docs/setup/tomcat.md

 </context-param>
 ```

+As described in the [official GeoServer documentation](https://docs.geoserver.org/stable/en/user/security/webadmin/csrf.html), you should also be able to use
+an JAVA_OPTS environment variable instead of the previous modification.

 Of course you will have to adapt the parameter to suit your setup.
 Setups based on the Jetty Servlet Container do not seem to be affected.